Vesuri/stuntcarracer/README.md

 - `StuntCarRacer.s` — Source code for the game with enhancements (PAL and NTSC, selected at build time with `-dNTSC=1`).
 - `StuntCarRacerSlave.s` — WHDLoad slave for loading and running the game (`StuntCarRacer.slave` for PAL, `StuntTrackRacer.slave` for NTSC).
+- `Install` — Amiga Installer script for creating or upgrading a WHDLoad installation.
-- `StuntCarRacer.readme` — Amiga-style readme distributed alongside the slave binary.
+- `ReadMe` — Readme distributed in the release archive, in WHDLoad template format.
+- `create_release.sh` — Builds the release archive (`StuntCarRacerUnleashed.tar`).
+Run via `make dist`.

 ## About the source